jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {'key': 'value'} != {}

-  the dictionary_ stayed the same
+  the dictionary_ did not change

 GREEN: make it pass
 #################################################################################